Rose Mercado: Third to fifth term as councilor (2013–2022)

 Amidst the COVID-19 pandemic in 2020, Mercado broke from the group of Mayor Malapitan and aligned herself with 2nd District Rep. Edgar "Egay" Erice, who was aspiring to run for mayor in 2022.
 Mercado's decision was due to her difficulty objecting to Malapitan's pandemic policies while she was allied with his administration.
 In November 2020, Mercado was removed as majority floor leader of the city council while its committee on ethics and discipline investigated a filmed incident where Mercado "hurled curse words" during a special council session.
 She clarified that the incident did not occur during a session but during recess, and that her outburst was because of the council not recognizing her and four other opposition councilors during a previous session.

 On February 17, 2021, Mayor Malapitan filed a cyberlibel complaint against Mercado, Malonzo and three other opposition councilors due to their "series of videos" accusing his government of procuring substandard digital tablets for schools.
 By November 2021, however, Mercado was not included in the arrest warrant issued by a Caloocan RTC Branch 123 against the councilors.

 On July 15, 2024, Mercado joined the Aksyon Demokratiko party alongside former senator Antonio Trillanes IV.
 In 2025, Mercado ran for councilor in the 3rd district as part of Trillanes' electoral team, but did not receive enough votes to win a seat in the city council.

 Personal life

-Mercado has one daughter: Marienne Princess "Mayen" Mercado, an optometrist who ran for councilor in 2025 as part of Trillanes' electoral team in the 2nd district but failed to win a seat in the city council.
+Mercado has five children.
+Her one daughter, Marienne Princess "Mayen" Mercado, is an optometrist who ran for councilor in 2025 as part of Trillanes' electoral team in the 2nd district but failed to win a seat in the city council.